uhray/turnkey/README.md

   * `logger` - *Default = console.log* - used to log errors.

-  * `username_key` - *Default = "username"* - the key on the `model` that stores the unique username.
+  * `usernameKey` - *Default = "username"* - the key on the `model` that stores the unique username.
 This is used for the default `findUser` function.
 If you override that function, this is not used by Turnkey.

+  > Previously, this was titled "username_key".
+If you are still using that, it is backwards compatible, but we prefer camelCase.

   * `minLength` - *Default = 8* - default minimum password length.